TrevorSlobodnick/AmongUsWeb/README.md

 # AmongUsWeb

-AmongUsWeb is a website built for the game Among Us.
+AmongUsWeb is an informational website about the game Among Us.
+It contains a how-to guide for beginners, Among Us in the news, talk about the developers, as well as a chat room for those looking to chat with people that also enjoy the game.

 ## Languages
   - HTML/CSS/JS